-Bridge pose stretches open your back and elongates your stomach to stimulate more blood flow toward your core.
+The bridge pose stretches open your back and elongates your stomach to stimulate more blood flow toward your core.
 As an added benefit, bridge pose is mildly energizing and helps relieve back pain.

 - Start laying flat on your back with your hands alongside your body.

 - Bend your knees and place your feet flat on the floor, hip-width apart.

 - Walk your feet backward until the tips of your fingers can touch your heels.

 - On an inhale, engage your glutes and lift your hips to the sky.
 Slightly tuck your tailbone and chin.

 - Keep your core engaged and allow your chest to open up.

 - Hold and breathe.
 Avoid overarching or crunching into your spine.